What is Ashwagandha?

 In contrast, argininemia, which is caused by a deficiency in the enzyme arginase, shows increased arginine levels in addition to increased ammonia levels in the blood.
 Neurological damage and delayed mental development can occur.

 Arginine and arteriosclerosis

 In 1998, the American pharmacologist Louis José Ignarro, along with Robert F. Furchgott and Ferid Murad, received the Nobel Prize in Medicine for his research on the substance nitrogen monoxide (NO).
 The amino acidarginine played a crucial role in the findings.
-The Nobel Prize winner emphasized that arginine can counter vascular damages.
+The Nobel Prize winner emphasised that arginine can counter vascular damages.

 Arteriosclerosis - Causes and origin